Exploring Representational Disparities Between Multilingual and Bilingual Translation Models: Analysis of Model Representations

 \subsection{Model Representation Space Utilization}

-In this work, we investigate the difference between our model types via the geometry of final layer representations.
+In this work, we investigate the difference between our model types via the geometry of final and intermediate layer representations.
 Specifically, we are interested in how well these representations utilize the dimensions of the vector space they lie in.
-If a set of representations has very high variance across a few dimensions, and little to no variance spread across the remaining dimensions, these representations are not efficiently capturing information and have the capacity to encode more information with greater efficiency.
+If a set of representations has very high variance across a few dimensions, and little to no variance spread across the remaining dimensions, this set is said to have low isotropy, or anisotropy.

-Previous work has investigated the space utilization of contextualized representations from pretrained language models, and found that reducing self-similarity between these representations is well-motivated theoretically, and can lead to better empirical results \cite{gaorepresentation, timkey-van-schijndel-2021-bark, rajaee-pilehvar-2022-isotropy}. \ Sentence and word representations are thought to lie in an underlying semantic feature space, and improving their distribution among this space is thought to help representations capture semantic information more effectively.
-This is particularly true in the case of the semantic textual similarity task, where prior work has found that improving the isotropy of sentence representations can improve their encoding of semantics, and therefore perform better on determining sentence similarity \cite{li-etal-2020-sentence, gao-etal-2021-simcse, huang-etal-2021-whiteningbert-easy}.

-Because one-to-many models generally underperform bilingual models, we hypothesize that our multilingual models may have less representational capacity than bilingual models for a given language pair.
+Because a one-to-many model has to accommodate multiple languages in its decoder, we hypothesize that our multilingual models have less representational capacity than bilingual models for a given language pair.
 Therefore, we turn to examining the isotropy of representations produced from both a bilingual model and a multilingual model on a set of parallel sentences.
 Since our experiments keep the hidden dimension fixed across all models, and the representations are computed from the same data, these two sets of hidden vectors are directly comparable.
-In this setting, if one set of representations uses less ambient vector space compared to the other set, we can say that the first set is benefiting from more representational capacity.
-This improved capacity allows better capture of semantic information from the underlying space, which is important in the case of translation.
+In this setting, if one set of representations uses more ambient vector space compared to the other set, we can say that the first set is using more of its representational capacity.